Last updated on May 14, 2025

 Counterbalance | Illustration by Joseph Meehan

 Looking at competitive decklists and seeing all sorts of different card quantities can look really strange for a lot of new players.
 You might ask, “if you want this card in your deck, why not just run four copies?”
-In many cases you're right, but let’s run through a basic example of why this probably won’t work.
+In many cases you're correct, but let’s run through a basic example of why this won’t always work.

 You may decide that your aggro white deck can afford to run nine 1-drop creatures and there are three good options.
 That means that the best one should probably be a 4-of and you want a 4-1 or 3-2 split of the other two.

-Similarly, you may decide that your control deck needs four 2-drop removal spells, so if your only option is Fateful Absence then you can just run four of it and be happy.
-But if you’re a black control deck and you have a choice between Heartless Act and Eliminate, then you should probably run both since they're good at hitting different threats.
+Similarly, you may decide that your control deck needs four 2-drop removal spells, so if your only option is Not on My Watch then you can just run four of it and be happy.
+But if you have a black control deck and a choice between Nowhere to Run and Shoot the Sheriff, then you can run both since they're good in different situations.

-As one final point, the number of a cards in your deck should generally be decided by how often you want to see said card.
+How often you want to see a card determines the quantity of said card in your deck.
 If a card is truly integral to how your deck functions, it needs to be a full playset.
-But if you don’t want to be seeing it in every matchup, you can cut it down to a single copy.
+But if you don’t want to see it in every matchup, you can cut it down to a single copy.

-There are a lot of intricacies to card quantities that you'll only learn from experience.
-If you’re unsure why a deck only runs one, two, or three copies of a certain card, try asking a friend to see if you can figure it out together.
+There are a lot of intricacies to card quantities that you only learn from experience.
+If you’re unsure why a deck only runs one, two, or three copies of a certain card, ask a friend to see if you can figure it out together.

 Manabarbs - Illustration by Jeff Miracola